see also: Poll

 - (intransitive, with adverb) To be judged in a poll.

-- 2008, Joanne McEvoy, The politics of Northern Ireland (page 171)
+- 2008, Joanne McEvoy, The politics of Northern Ireland, page 171:

 - The election was a resounding defeat for Robert McCartney who polled badly in the six constituencies he contested and even lost his own Assembly seat in North Down.

 - (obsolete) To extort from; to plunder; to strip.
+Especially in conjunction with pill for emphasis.

 - To impose a tax upon.